bufferapp/android-guidelines/project_style_guidelines.md

 ####2.2.21 Line Length Limit

-Code lines should exceed no longer than 100 characters, this makes code more readable.
+Code lines should exceed no longer than 100 characters, this makes the code more readable.
 Sometimes to achieve this, we may need to:

 - Extract data to a local variable